 This toolkit was made possible with the generous support of the W.K.
-Kellogg Foundation and the Public Welfare Foundation.
-The authors are also grateful to former interns Jared Odessky and Allison Que for their research assistance, and to our colleagues Norman Eng and Eleanor Cooney for their editorial and design contributions to this project.
+Kellogg Foundation, as well as The Open Society Foundations and the Public Welfare Foundation.
+The authors are also grateful to Allison Que for her research assistance, and to our colleagues Norman Eng and Eleanor Cooney for their editorial and design contributions to this project.